gustavonikov/basic-testing-with-jest/README.md

 Unit Tests are a type of testing which purpose is to validate all the I/O of your application, by testing the small pieces of your code, they can be functions, methods, components, modules, etc.
-They help to improve the maintenance and stability of the application, are very easy, cheap and quick to integrate.
+It helps to improve the maintenance and stability of the application, are very easy, cheap and quick to integrate.

 ## Introduction